Tikijavi/HAproxy_Loadbalancing/README.md

 generate a key pair

-change the key-pair variable on variables.tf and change the route to the key in ec2_ansible.tf
+change the key-pair variable on variables.tf and change the route to the key in ec2_ansible.tf + in the key-tf

 apply the terraform